 Director of Operations and Member Services

-Biz Ghormley brings over a decade of experience in non-profits and philanthropy to EPIP.
+Biz Ghormley brings over a decade of experience in non-profits, organizing and in philanthropy to her role as Director of Operations and Member Services at EPIP.
 Analytical and passionate, she began her career on the front lines of justice as a bilingual investigator for the Bronx Defenders.
-Biz has since leveraged her skills building relationships and weaving story, strategy and data to fundraise millions of dollars, co-lead national member networks, design and run events and campaigns, and improve systems within organizations of all sizes.
-She grew her entrepreneurial skill-set at Digital Democracy, one of Fast Company’s “Most Innovative Companies”, and has worked as a consultant and team member at a range of social service, legal and arts organizations.
+Biz has since leveraged her skills building relationships and weaving story, strategy and data to raise millions of dollars, co-lead national member networks, design and run events and campaigns centering the power and voice of marginalized communities, and improved systems within organizations of all sizes.
+She grew her entrepreneurial skill-set at Digital Democracy, recognized as one of Fast Company’s “Most Innovative Companies.”
+Biz has worked as a consultant and team member at a range of social service, legal and arts organizations.
 A former Starting Bloc Fellow and member of Coro Leadership New York, Biz holds a BA from Wesleyan University and a MS from NYU.
+She lives in Brooklyn, writes stories, co-hosts the Refresh radio show and loves to dance.